+obbolliou of manufactured and and

-Flammability limit - lower
+Flammability limit - lower (%) Not available.

-Flammability limit - upper
+Flammability limit - upper (%) Not available.

-Explosive limit - lower (%)
+Explosive limit - lower (%) Not available.

-Explosive limit - upper (%)
+Explosive limit - upper (%) Not available.

-Vapor pressure
+Vapor pressure Not applicable.

-Vapor density
+Vapor density Not applicable.

-Relative density
+Relative density Not available.

 Solubility(ies)

-Solubility (water)

-Highly insoluble.
+Solubility (water) Highly insoluble.

-Partition coefficient
+Partition coefficient (n-octanol/water) Not available.

-(n-octanol/water) Auto-ignition temperature
+Auto-ignition temperature Not available.

-Decomposition temperature
+Decomposition temperature Not available.

-Viscosity
+Viscosity Not applicable.

 Other information

-Density

-As wood.
+Density As wood.

 10. Stability and reactivity

-Reactivity

-The product is stable and non-reactive under normal conditions of use, storage and transport.
+Poactivity The product is stable and non-reactive under normal conditions of use, storage and transport.

-Chemical stability

-Material is stable under normal conditions.

-Possibility of hazardous

-No dangerous reaction known under conditions of normal use.

-reactions Conditions to avoid

-Keep away from heat, sparks and open flame.
+Reactivity The product is stable and non-reactive under normal conditions of use, storage and transport.
+Chemical stability Material is stable under normal conditions.
+Possibility of hazardous reactions No dangerous reaction known under conditions of normal use.
+Conditions to avoid Keep away from heat, sparks and open flame.
 Minimize dust generation and accumulation.
 Contact with incompatible materials.

-Incompatible materials

-Strong oxidizing agents.

-Hazardous decomposition

-products

-Toxic vapors from wood and preservative may be given off in a fire.
+Incompatible materials Strong oxidizing agents.
+Hazardous decomposition products Toxic vapors from wood and preservative may be given off in a fire.
 Ash will contain free arsenic and chromium and may be toxic.